 While it is not directly on the evolutionary path of modern humans, there is little doubt that Dimetrodon is more closely related to modern mammals than are birds, reptiles, fish, or amphibians today.
 So where can one go to see some great Dimetrodon fossils?
 Fortunately many exist, and there are quite a few museums that display full fossil mounts.
 Here are some of the best in North America:

-Allosaurus Roar’s Top Dozen Dimetrodon Displays
+Allosaurus Roar’s Top Dimetrodon Displays

-(Honorable Mention) Utah State University Eastern Prehistoric Museum, Price, UT
+(15) Utah State University Eastern Prehistoric Museum, Price, UT

 I love seeing a Dimetrodon at any museum; it’s certainly one of my favorite prehistoric creatures, and any museum that displays it is better for having done so, at least in my book.
 With that said, the display at the USU Eastern Prehistoric Museum is good but not great.
 The skull is great, and I love the pose, but somehow it looks off to me with the rest of the body at an odd angle.
 I don’t love the fact that the large spines on the back are held together with a sail-shaped matrix; I prefer to see the spines separated and then I can guess what the sail might have looked like on my own.
 Also, when I visited, this display had outdated scientific information that still referred to Dimetrodon as a reptile.

-(Honorable Mention) Natural History Museum of Utah, Salt Lake City, UT
+(14) Natural History Museum of Utah, Salt Lake City, UT

 The Dimetrodon at the Natural History Museum of Utah has a large and impressive skull, and I like the open-mouth look in the display.
 I’m less of a fan of the “half” display, where one side of the animal’s rib cage and legs are not shown.
 Still, it’s an attractive specimen in a great museum.

-(Honorable Mention) New Mexico Museum of Natural History, Albuquerque, NM
+(13) New Mexico Museum of Natural History, Albuquerque, NM

-One of the real challenges in creating a life-like fossil mount using only one side of the animal is that the skull is complete, and therefore sticks out at an odd angle compared to the rest of the body.
+One of the real challenges in creating a life-like fossil mount using only one side of the animal is that when the skull is complete, it therefore sticks out at an odd angle compared to the rest of the body.
 The beautiful Dimetrodon at the New Mexico Museum of Natural History is slightly more realistic looking than some that present the animal in the “half display” format, but the sail-shaped matrix holding the spines together also limits this great fossil from a higher place on this list.

 (12) Wyoming Dinosaur Center, Thermopolis, WY